 Despite a natural inclination to be fairly resistant to chronic aches and pains, adolescents and teens are frequently reporting some degree of lingering back pain.
 Part of the reason for this trend may be due to the increasingly sedentary lifestyle choices young people make.
-In the following article, Los Angeles back surgeons explain how the decisions children make can contribute to back pain.
+In the following article, Los Angeles spine surgeons explain how the decisions children make can contribute to back pain.

 1. Weaker Supporting Muscles